urakubo/Dojo-standalone/README.md

 1) Manual operation board (at the bottom of the small GUI panel) is under development.

 2) It neearly works on Python3.5.
-But I do not understand how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (file: DojoStandalone.py).
+But I do not understand how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (file: DojoStandalone.py, stop signal was sent from TerminateDojo/wxFileIO.py and SaveChanges.py/Filesystem).

 3) 3D viewer is buggy.